dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/about-the-lib.md

 The Library is hosted on [NPM](npmjs.com), so versioning and openness is secured.

+### Production ready

+All code examples are shows as ES6 ([ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript)).
+But the production `dnb-ui-lib` is actually compiled down to ES5 (5th Edition).
+So Your product is consuming production ready code on all stages.

 ### Components

 The HTML Elements UI Library comes with two different parts.
 The first and most common is the [Components Library](/uilib/components/).